stephenry/ccm/README.md

   author did not consider it relevant to the work at hand to architect such protocols within the context of this work.

+- __Evictions__ The code to handle cache evictions is present in both the agents and snoopfilters but this remains untested.
+The cache models have the notion of eviction but this is again untested.
+Snoopfilter initiated recalls are not implemented as these were neither discussed in [1] nor presented as part of the protocol specification.

 # References

 [1]: Sorin, D. J. et. al "A Primer on Memory Consistency and Cache Coherence", Synthesis Lectures on Computer Architecture, Morgan & Claypool Publishers, 2011.